Harald-U/knative-handson-workshop/docs/2-InstallKnative.md

 # Installing Knative

+Knative [requires a networking layer with an Ingress](https://knative.dev/docs/install/any-kubernetes-cluster/) that is not part of the Knative installation itself.
+There are several options, Istio is one of them, another one is [Kourier](https://github.com/knative/net-kourier) which is actually maintained now by the Knative project.
+Others are Ambassador, Contour, Glue, and Kong.
+Red Hat OpenShift Serverless, the OpenShift version of Knative, uses Kourier.
+We will use Istio in this lab, it is already available on the IBM Cloud.

-The Kubernetes cluster you have been assigned and you will use during this workshop is provided by the [IBM Cloud Kubernetes Service](https://cloud.ibm.com/docs/containers?topic=containers-getting-started), IKS.
+The Kubernetes cluster that has been assigned to you and that you will use during this workshop is provided by the [IBM Cloud Kubernetes Service](https://cloud.ibm.com/docs/containers?topic=containers-getting-started), IKS.

 IKS offers add-ons to Kubernetes, namely Istio and Knative.
 They will be automatically installed and managed by IBM.
 There is a cluster size requirement for Istio (minimum 3 worker nodes) which is also applicable to Knative because it requires Istio.
+The pre-provisioned clusters meet the requirement.
+Installing the Knative add-on automatically installs Istio if required.

 1. To install Knative, go to the 'Add-ons' page of your cluster:
    ![IKS add-ons](images/add-ons.png)